vpelss/JsTOTPAuthenticator/README.md

 If you have no backed up data, click the plus and enter your Authenticator data manually.
 The data can be found in the URL usuially found near the QR code. eg: otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example

-I do plan to implimemt a paste the url feature in the near future, and possibly copy and paste a qr code option,
+I do plan to implimemt a paste the url feature in the near future, and possibly copy and paste a qr code option.

+Should you need to set or change your password, click the menu and click 'Change Password' after you have unecryped the databse.

 # TOTP